 - Staying Mindfully in the moment: fear causes panic and we end up reifying & fabricating about what the future holds or what we should have done in the past.
 It helps to take a deep breath and stay in the present moment.
 Truth is we simply do NOT have an inkling what the next 5 mins will bring and the past is unchangeable so where is the benefit in festering in this quagmire?
 Letting go is freeing

-- Enjoying Nature: a barefoot walk on the grass, sitting facing the sun, lying looking up at the splendour of the sky…letting go and just allowing Nature to heal.
-Nature facilitates reconnection with our inner selves and who best to guide us than our own Beings…?
+- Enjoying Nature: a barefoot walk on the grass, sitting facing the sun, lying looking up at the splendour of the sky…letting go, and just allowing Nature to heal.
+Nature facilitates reconnection with our inner selves and who best guides us than our own Beings…?